mbta/on_prem_deploy/linux/SCU.md

 # SCU installation instructions
-This document describes the process for installing MBTA software on a System Control Unit (SCU) server.
+This document describes the process for installing MBTA software on a Station Control Unit (SCU) server.

 ## Required items and information
 * SCU installation USB drive